wim-number37/sfz/TR-909/README.md

 ---

-This soundfont is designed to leverage the multiple sample nature of the source set.
+This soundfont is designed to leverage the multiple sample nature of the source set, which includes samples at a selection of knob settings on the original hardware.
+See the CC controls for the various "knobs".
+Panning controls for each sound, while not on the 909, are added here for convenience.

 * Notes are mapped to the General Midi (GM) Drum map.
 Note numbers can be edited to taste in the section at the beginning of the file.
 * TR-909.sfz outputs everything to a single stereo pair.